arriagajorge/arriagajorge/README.md

 📫 How to contact me: jrgpoop(at)ciencias.unam.mx or jarriagavq(at)gmail.com

-⚡ Fun fact: My favorite algorithm is the BFS (Breadth-first search) because of its simplicity.
+⚡ Fun fact: My favorite algorithm is BFS (Breadth-first search) because of its simplicity.
 I also like linear time sorting algorithms.

 💬 "All life, it seems is just a dream, and even dreams are dreams."
 Calderón de la Barca